 I'm Andrew Beers.
 I am a 5th-year PhD candidate in the University of Washington's Human-Centered Design and Engineering program (HCDE), aiming to complete my PhD in the spring of 2024.
 I study political social media influencers, science communication, mis/disinformation, and other "bad things on the internet" using network science, machine learning, and mixed methods.

-You can see a list of publications on my Google Scholar profile
+You can see a list of selected publications below, as well as some portfolio items.
+You can see a full publication list on my Google Scholar profile

 , and some of my coding projects on my Github account

 Last updated September 18, 2023.

 Andrew Beers, Sarah Nguyễn, Kate Starbird, Jevin D. West, and Emma S. Spiro.
 2023.
 Selective and deceptive citation in the construction of dueling consensuses.
 Forthcoming in Science Advances.

 Andrew Beers, Joseph S. Schafer, Ian Kennedy, Morgan Wack, Emma S. Spiro, and Kate Starbird.
 2023.
 Followback Clusters, Satellite Audiences, and Bridge Nodes: Coengagement Networks for the 2020 US Election.

 In Proceedings of the International AAAI Conference on Web and Social Media, 59–71.

 Andrew Beers, Tom Wilson, and Kate Starbird.
 2022.
 The Demographics of an International Influence Operation Affecting Facebook Users in the United States

 .
 Journal of Online Trust and Safety 1